carbon-language/carbon-lang/llvm/docs/Proposals/GitHubMove.rst

 of cruft around and we want to shrink our new monorepo mirror as much as possible.
 Here is one way to do it::

-  git -C my-monorepo checkout master
+  git -C my-monorepo checkout main

   # Delete branches we no longer need.
 Do this for any other branches
   # you merged above.
-  git -C my-monorepo branch -D local/zip/master || true git -C my-monorepo branch -D local/octopus/master || true
+  git -C my-monorepo branch -D local/zip/main || true git -C my-monorepo branch -D local/octopus/main || true

   # Remove remotes.
   git -C my-monorepo remote remove upstream/monorepo